jeffgortmaker/pyblp/docs/examples.rst

 Agent Data
 ~~~~~~~~~~

-The package also includes example agent data.
+The original specification for the automobile problem includes the term :math:`\log(y_i - p_j)`, in which :math:`y` is income and :math:`p` are prices.
+Instead of including this term, which gives rise to a host of numerical problems, we'll follow :ref:`Berry, Levinsohn, and Pakes (1999) <blp99>` and use its first-order linear approximation, :math:`p_j / y_i`.
+To do so, we'll need agent income, :math:`y`.
+The CSV file includes sample draws from the lognormal distributions that were used in the original paper.
 Since the draws included for the automobile problem are the ones used by :ref:`Knittel and Metaxoglou (2014) <km14>` and not the draws from the original paper, we might as well configure the package to build our own set of Monte Carlo draws for each market.
 A small number of draws speeds up estimation for this example.

 .. ipython:: python

+   blp_agent_data = np.recfromcsv(pyblp.data.BLP_AGENTS_LOCATION)
+   blp_agent_data['demographics0'] = 1 / blp_agent_data['demographics0']
-   blp_integration = pyblp.Integration('monte_carlo', 200, seed=0)
+   blp_integration = pyblp.Integration('monte_carlo', 50, seed=1)

 Agent data from the fake cereal CSV file can be used without modification.